metacpan/metacpan-cpan-extracted/distros/W/WebService-KvKAPI/README.md

 ## client

-An [OpenAPI::Client](https://metacpan.org/pod/OpenAPI::Client) object.
+An [OpenAPI::Client](https://metacpan.org/pod/OpenAPI%3A%3AClient) object.
 Build for you.

+## api\_host

+Optional API host to allow overriding the default host `api.kvk.nl`.

 # METHODS